The Best Thing I Never Got

 It took a few days, but eventually, clarity smacked me like a frying pan to the face:

 The truth was, I'd never belonged in that fluorescent-lit hamster wheel.
+In hindsight, I'm fairly certain the boss knew it well before I did.

-And if I stayed, I would've spent the rest of my life trying to earn the approval of people who couldn't even be bothered to look me in the eye while telling me "no."
+If I stayed, I would've spent the rest of my life trying to earn the approval of people who couldn't even be bothered to look me in the eye while telling me "no."

 Funny thing about losing…sometimes it’s the first real win.

-And for the first time in a long time, I felt something that hit suspiciously like freedom.
-That day in my boss’s office wasn’t the end of my story.
+And for the first time in a long time, I felt... freedom.

-Plus, my husband already told me “no” when I asked if I could.
+Plus, my husband already told me no when I asked if I could.
 So there was that.

-I promised myself the next step would be something real.
-Something mine.
+So, I stayed; I kept my head down and promised myself the next step would be something actually meant for me.

 It was both terrifying and precisely what I needed.